 The Difference Between EAN and UPC Barcodes

 UPC-A Barcodes are effectively a subset of EAN-13 Barcodes.
-If the first digit on the EAN-13 number is a ‘0’, then the bars will be of both the EAN-13 and the UPC-A (without the leading ‘0’) will be the same.
-The displacement of the human readable numbers below differ between the UPC-A and EAN-13 barcodes however, this is the biggest difference.
+If the first digit on the EAN-13 number is a ‘0’, then the bars of both the EAN-13 and the UPC-A (without the leading ‘0’) will be the same.
+The displacement of the human readable numbers below differ between the UPC-A and EAN-13 barcodes however – this is the biggest difference.
 Both barcodes can be easily scanned by the majority of scanners.

 When Should You Use EAN-13 vs UPC-A?

-UPC-A Format barcodes have traditionally been used in the USA, whereas EAN-13 format barcodes have been used outside of the USA.
+UPC-A Format barcodes have traditionally been used in the USA and Canada, whereas EAN-13 format barcodes have been used outside of the US and Canada.
 The majority of stores throughout the world currently accept barcodes in either format.
 However, there may be some older systems that accept one but not the other.
-This means that if your product is being sold in the USA , the UPC-A format barcodes are best, however if your product is international, or sold in a country other than the USA, an EAN-13 Barcode is what you should use.
+This means that if your product is being sold in the USA or Canada , the UPC-A format barcodes are best, however if your product is international, or sold in a country other than the USA or Canada, an EAN-13 Barcode is what you should use.

 If you find a store that has difficulty reading your EAN-13 or UPC-A Barcode, they can either ignore the leading ‘0’ or add a leading ‘0’ depending on how many digits their system prefers.
 If this is done, the barcode will read exactly the same as the opposite format (as the bars are identical regardless), and will still be globally unique.

 Both UPC and EAN-13 numbers can be purchased here. – If you require a UPC-A format barcode, please ask for this in the additional information section when you are checking out.